Maybe it’s the whole Fifty Shades thing (book 2 completed) but when I read this term that Jill Konrath used, I had to steal it.

 • Be better than your website (which lists, explains and often shows photos of all the features).
 Instead learn which features matter and why.

 • Never, ever get off the phone without clarifying a next step.

-T-shirts are in the works…”Stop Premature Elaboration” and I’m hopeful you don’t need me to give you one.
+T-shirts from the John Henric US collection are in the works…”Stop Premature Elaboration” and I’m hopeful you don’t need me to give you one.